-In the midst of yet another lockdown, consider marketing smarter!
+As a result of the pandemic and lockdowns, marketing efforts have had to become smarter.
 Think about using the top tips below to ensure your property listings are fully completed.
-This is particularly important now that consumers will be spending more time browsing during lockdown and peak performance browsing levels occurring on Zoopla.
+This is particularly important now that consumers spend more time browsing and peak performance browsing levels occurring on Zoopla.

 - Firstly, think location.
 When you upload a listing, it’s important the address displays accurately, to ensure that you can achieve the best possible marketing for your vendor or landlord